Rockets’ general manager’s Hong Kong comments anger China

 Morey’s now-deleted tweet read: ”Fight for Freedom.
 Stand with Hong Kong.”

-Houston Rockets owner Tilman Fertitta attempted to distance the team from Morey’s tweet with a Twitter post of his own: “Listen.@darylmorey does NOT speak for the @HoustonRockets.
-Our presence in Tokyo is all about the promotion of the @NBA internationally and we are NOT a political organization.”
+Houston Rockets owner Tilman Fertitta attempted to distance the team from Morey’s tweet with a Twitter post of his own: ”Listen.(at)darylmorey does NOT speak for the (at)HoustonRockets.
+Our presence in Tokyo is all about the promotion of the (at)NBA internationally and we are NOT a political organization.”

 China’s relationship with the Rockets has been especially close because Chinese hall of famer Yao Ming played his entire NBA career with the team.